Employer Media Kit

 About Break Through Tech Chicago

-We empower college women to explore and master the computer science skills that will prepare them for careers in tech.
+We empower women and nonbinary students at the University of Illinois Chicago to explore and master the computer science and data science skills that will prepare them for careers in tech.

 We are an affiliate of a national program for women in technology, Break Through Tech.
 Our primary funders are Pivotal Ventures (led by Melinda Gates), the Cognizant U.S. Foundation, and Verizon.

 Break Through Tech originated in 2016 as a program called Women in Technology and Entrepreneurship in New York (WiTNY), created in partnership with the City University of New York and a broad set of industry partners.
 Break Through Tech Chicago is the second site, announced in 2020.
-A third site in metropolitan Washington, D.C., was announced in 2021.
+See all current Break Through Tech sites here.

 We focus on encouraging and supporting college women (cis and trans) and nonbinary individuals.
-We recognize that additional institutional barriers exist for Black, Latina, Indigenous, low-income, and first-generation college women, and we specifically seek to elevate their voices and grow their numbers within the tech community.
+We recognize that additional institutional barriers exist for Black, Latinx, Indigenous, low-income, and first-generation college women and nonbinary people, and we specifically seek to elevate their voices and grow their numbers within the tech community.
 We have ample space for allies: in short, if you believe in our mission, we’d love to have you on our team.
 We can work together to promote the visibility and inclusion of women and underrepresented communities in tech.

-Break Through Tech Chicago builds a strong community around the students we serve and offers two academic programs (plus career-readiness programs) to help them take the first steps toward a tech-oriented college education.
+Break Through Tech Chicago builds a strong community around the students we serve and offers academic and career-readiness programs to help them take the first steps toward a tech-oriented college education.
 Read an overview of our programs on this webpage.

-UIC is among the top 30 most diverse universities in the United States, according to U.S. News & World Report, which also ranks UIC #10 in the nation for social mobility.
+UIC is among the most diverse universities in the United States, according to U.S. News & World Report, which also ranks UIC #11 in the nation for social mobility.

 Thirty-eight percent of UIC students are the first in their families to attend college, 40 percent are graduates of Chicago Public Schools, and 80 percent live with their families and commute to campus.